gabrielvegamotta/gabrielvegamotta/README.md

 - 🤔 I’m looking for help with CAD and 3D Printing
 - 💬 Ask me about anything!
 - ⚡ Fun fact: I'm a writer, photographer and magician.
 You can check out some of [my work here!](https://gabrielvega.com.br/)

+### Vorfelan Rhinata Morie - The Desire for Knowledge Shapes a Man

+##

+### Here's a list of some of my projects:
+- PCB Reflow - An easy way to solder SMD components
+- Arduino Converter - Use the old Arduino board with the new ATMega328PB
+- e.Njector - The best tool for placing solder paste and Pick & Place components
+- Ultimate PCB Ruler - A compilation of usefull information on eletronics and SMD components in one ruler
+- Carpe Diem - Slow motion in real life

 </div>